snail007/goproxy/README.md

 `proxy http -t tcp -p :80,:443 -T tls -P "2.2.2.2:33080" -C proxy.crt -K proxy.key`

 Note:
 The DNS resolution result of the server where the proxy is located cannot be affected by the custom resolution, otherwise it will be infinite loop.
-The proxy proxy should specify the `--dns 8.8.8.8` parameter.
+The proxy proxy should specify the `--dns-address 8.8.8.8` parameter.

 ### 1.10 HTTP(S) Transparent Proxy
 This mode needs to have a certain network foundation.
 If the related concepts are not understood, please search for it yourself.